Garados007/Werwolf/doc/version-1.0/plans.md

 # Version 1.0

-After nearly 4 years of development, many experiments, fails and success I plan to release my first version 1.0.
+After almost 4 years of development, many experiments, fails and success I plan to release my first version 1.0.
 For this the whole project get a new facelift.

 During the major changes that will happen it could be that the backward compability will be destroyed.
 But I will try my best to restore old games.